New Zealand Dollar (NZD) is the currency. Carry sufficient cash as card there are not many facilities.

 Small cafes plus getaways provide authentic local meals.

-On market days, find fresh produce and prepared local foods.
+On days the market is open, find fresh produce and prepared local foods.

-Niue welcomes you with a friendly atmosphere.
+Niue greets you with a welcoming vibe.
 Its small size makes for easy navigation.
 Be mindful of local customs.